Large Language Models as an Indirect Reasoner: Contrapositive and Contradiction for Automated Reasoning: Introduction

-\begin{itemize} \item We introduce the indirect reasoning method, including contrapositive and contradiction, into the reasoning process of LLMs. \item We devise a series of prompt templates that effectively stimulate LLMs to implement indirect reasoning.
-Our method utilizes the principles of contrapositive and contradiction during the data preprocessing and indirect reasoning process. \item Experimental results show that our proposed indirect reasoning method performs significantly better than existing direct reasoning methods in many problems that direct reasoning methods cannot work well.
-Furthermore, when combining the proposed indirect reasoning with existing direct reasoning strategies, the reasoning ability of LLMs can be further improved. \end{itemize}
+\begin{itemize} \item We introduce the IR strategy, including contrapositive and contradiction, into the reasoning process of LLMs. \item We devise a series of prompt templates that effectively stimulate LLMs to implement IR.
+We further introduce the DIR method, which combines DR and IR to enhance the reasoning ability of LLMs. \item Experimental results indicate that our proposed DIR method can be effectively combined with the variants of CoT.
+These combined methods have shown significant performance improvement across four logical reasoning and mathematic proof benchmark datasets on three different baseline LLMs.
+Additionally, our method has demonstrated impressive performance in inspiring diverse reasoning chains and solving complex problems that can hardly be solved by DR. \end{itemize}